This Scam Could Cost You Your Life

 - Review the Explanations of Benefits (EOB) and all bills and notices.
 It’s easy to set bills aside without a second thought.
 Make a habit of reviewing everything related to your medical care.

 - Monitor the medical records of your dependents.
 It’s important to protect your children and elderly family members who rely on you for support.
-Children are easy targets in medical identity theft because it’s easier for thieves to run a scam without detection.
+Children are easy targets in medical identity theft because it’s easier for thieves to run a scam anonymously.

-Pro tip: Sign up for a family identity theft monitoring plan.
-Aura can monitor and alert you if someone is trying to scam you online or your family’s sensitive information — like your SSN — is being used for suspicious activity.
+Finally, consider signing up for a family identity theft monitoring plan.
+Aura can monitor and alert you if someone is trying to scam you online or your family’s sensitive information — like your SSN — is being used for fraud.

 7 Signs That You’re a Victim of Medical Identity Theft

-It’s vital that you know when your identity has been stolen so that you can react quickly and limit the damage of medical identity theft.
+It’s vital that you know when your identity has been stolen so that you can react quickly and limit the ensuing damages.

 Here are seven warning signs indicating that you might be a victim of healthcare fraud: